lanceman2/Quickstream_dev/README.md

 Summary: Run faster with less system resources.
 Be simple.

 In principle it should be able to run fast.
 We have no controlling task manager thread that synchronizes the running processes and/or threads.
+We let the operating system do its' thing, and try not to interfere with a task managing code.
+If any task management is needed we let it happen in a higher layer.
 All filters keep processing input until they are blocked by a slower down-stream filter (clogged), or they are waiting for input from an up-stream filter (throttled).
-The clogging and throttling of the stream flows is determined to the current inter-filter buffering parameters.
+The amount of "queuing" between modules (filters) can be varied depending on how much latency is tolerable.
+In general the clogging and throttling of the stream flows is determined by the current inter-filter buffering parameters.

 Simple filters can share the same thread, and whereby use less system resources, and thereby run the stream faster by avoiding thread context switches using less time and memory than running filters in separate threads (or processes).
-When filter gets more complex we can let the filter run in it's own thread (or process).
+When a filter gets more complex we can let the filter run in it's own thread (or process).
 Shared memory is clearly the fastest inter-thread and inter-process communication mechanism, and we use shared memory with a consistent lock-less circular buffer.
 Memory is not